-- A. PEL may be taken at the discretion of the member in no less than 4-hour increments. - B. PEL must be requested at least two (2) hours prior to the start of the member's scheduled duty hours. - C. PEL is limited to two members per shift on any day and will be approved on a first come-first served basis. - D. PEL shall not be approved during a state of emergency, or on any day that has been designated as a "no leave" day in accordance with Section 20.8.
-PEL may not be used on any of the holidays designated in Section 22.3. - E. Up to sixteen (16) PEL hours may be rolled over to the following calendar year; and, no member is entitled to payment for unused PEL upon separation from employment.
+- A. PEL may be taken at the discretion of the member in no less than 4-hour increments. - B. PEL must be requested at least two (2) hours prior to the start of the member's scheduled duty hours. - C. PEL is limited to two members per shift on any day and will be approved on a first come-first served basis. - D. PEL shall not be approved during a state of emergency, on Thanksgiving Day, Christmas Day, or New Year's Day, or on any day that has been designated as a "no leave" day in accordance with Section 20.8.

+E. PEL that is not utilized during a calendar year is forfeited; and, no member is entitled to payment for unused PEL upon separation from employment.
+E.F.
+PEL may not be used on any of the holidays designed in Section 22.3.